Briankipkemboi78/alx-backend-python/README.md

 {'a':  <class 'float'>, 'b': <class 'float'>, 'return': <class 'float'>}
 Repo:

-GitHub repository: alx-backend-python
-Directory: 0x00-python_variable_annotations
-File: 0-add.py

-1. Basic annotations - concat
+# 1. Basic annotations - concat
 mandatory
 Write a type-annotated function concat that takes a string str1 and a string str2 as arguments and returns a concatenated string